OliverOakley/project_two/README.md

 2. git clone https://github.com/OliverOakley/project_two
 3. cd project_two

-From here, you can access the microservice application and respective Docker containers, the docker-compose.yaml, the Jenkinsfile, and the Ansible Playbooks.
+From here, you can access the microservice application and their tests, the docker-compose.yaml for containerisation, the Jenkinsfile, and the Ansible Playbooks.

 ## Features:
 ### Application: